dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/faq.md

     `my_concrete_impl` works).
 It's less likely to make mistakes in this area when using value-parameterized tests.

-I hope I didn't confuse you more. :-) If you don't mind, I'd suggest you to give both approaches a try.
+I hope I didn'type confuse you more. :-) If you don'type mind, I'd suggest you to give both approaches a try.
 Practice is a much better way to grasp the subtle differences between the two tools.
 Once you have some concrete experience, you can much more easily decide which one to use the next time.